Jacoblangevei/SQL_Database_assignment/README.md

 # iToons

-iToones is a C# application which connects to a local SQL server with a database called Customer.
+iToons is a C# application which connects to a local SQL server with a database called Customer.
 The purpose of this app is to display, add, delete, update etc. the database's record by implementing and using the SQLClient.

 ## Installation

 To use the app simply clone the repository, and open it with a C# operating IDE (we used Visual Studio).
 Since the app connects to a local server made in Microsoft Server Management Studio, the user also needs to make a local Customer database and change the connection strings.

 ## Authors
-Jan Golabek, Jacob Langvei and Kasper Brudal
+Jan Golabek, Jacob Langevei and Kasper Brudal

 ## Contributing